saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 ### Downloading a Project (GitHub Desktop)

+### Option A - Start from GitHub Repository
+Navigate to the repository you need to clone.
+You can start at github.com/saud-learning-services and select the repo (project) you need.
+Then, select **Clone -> Open with GitHub Desktop**
+### Option B - Start from GitHub Desktop
 Select **Clone a Repository from the Internet...** You will be prompted to sign in using your GitHub login.

 Once finished, under **Clone a Repository**, select the **URL** tab